Antidote for known or suspected ethylene glycol or methanol ingestion.

 - concentration of methanol is below 3.2 mmol/L or ethylene glycol is below 6.2 mmol/L AND the patient is asymptomatic with a normal pH

 with a minimum volume of 100 ml dextrose 5 or sodium chloride 0.9% and administer over

 Fomepizole solidifies at temperatures below 25C.
 Efficacy, safety and stability is not affected.
 Warm the solidified drug by running the vial under warm water or by holding in the hand.

 - Use with caution

-administration reduces the metabolism of fomepizole.
+administration reduces the metabolism of fomepizole by preferential metabolism of ethanol.
 While ethanol infusion can be used instead of fomepizole to treat methanol or ethylene glycol overdose, these two treatments should not be used together.

 in hepatic enzymes